(A) Conflict with Revised Code

 (e) Non-credit coursework; and

-(f) Basic skills education and English as a second language (ESL) courses if they are a necessary and regular part of the vocational educational training.
+(f) Basic skills education and English as a second language (ESL) courses when they are a necessary and regular part of the vocational educational training.

 (D) What hours of participation in vocational educational training may count toward work participation?